On being and becoming, collective memory, physical harmony, and Blade Runner in the age of spiritual machines

 2049's ontological meditation exists in the anguished limbo between one state of being and another, its coexisting intelligences fixated not merely on freedom or survival, but metamorphosis - of self, and of kind.
 The characters' preoccupation with their bodies - what they are, what they can or can't do, and what they represent - is matched in Villeneuve's filmmaking, which makes the body its primary object of expression.
 There is a constant conflating of physical and digital forms, most memorably in a sex surrogate* scene in which K and Joi hire a prostitute (Mackenzie Davis) to be her body.
 It's overtly reminiscent of a similarly conceived scene from Spike Jonze's Her, the key conceptual difference being that, in this case, Joi syncs her holographic self (and everything it contains) with Davis' character, an intimate fusion of corporal and technological that reminded me of the way characters' souls enter (and take control of) liminal bodies in George Saunders' Lincoln in the Bardo.
 (The concept is repeated in other contexts during the film as well - always a tender gesture, touch without touch.)

 * Incidentally, the two actresses who play the surrogates in Her and Blade Runner 2049 - Portia Doubleday and Mackenzie Davis, respectively - have both risen to recent prominence in tech-based TV dramas, the former for Mr. Robot and the latter for Halt and Catch Fire.
-Makes for a fun coincidence.
+An amusing coincidence.
 The two surrogacy scenes play out differently - in Her, Doubleday's presence as a sexual object only reaffirms the divide between the film's romantic partners; the experience is alienating for Joaquin Phoenix's Theodore, its failure devastating for Scarlett Johansson's Samantha.
 In 2049, the surrogacy isn't exactly perfect, but the experiment at least works, at least in the basic way they expect it to (if not in any lasting sense, or in any way that solves the inherent problem).

 The pseudo-Ménage à trois is 2049's best scene - not just because of the way it embodies the identity dilemmas that haunt these characters, but in the specifics of how Villeneuve and his effects team visualize the presence of two individuals occupying one body.
 When they're blended together, it's as if we (and more importantly, K) are looking through one to see the other ... except it's not entirely definitive who is on what side of that equation.
 Davis clearly becomes the dominant physical shape, yet de Armas is somehow - almost wordlessly - the dominant consciousness.
 Maybe it's in the eyes, or a softening of features, or an invisible blending of the two that I can't begin to detail, but it's a remarkable accomplishment.
 There's such an exquisite delicacy to the physical union - the way their outlines are just barely out of sync in motion, like one set of physical movements is chasing the other set, infinitesimally behind.
 A soft reminder that there are two people in there.